Bortronx/AnimaPaper/README.md

 - Resume play after wakeup from sleep mode (possible ?)
 - Grab YouTube video and plays it (From an idea posted by https://github.com/RianOBrian)
 - Need some code cleanup
+- For Laptop, switch to static wallpaper when on battery to save some battery with override possible.
+(From Reddit /u/Paratyphi)

 ## Known issues